simonridley/Gitamic/README.md

 Unauthorized copying, distribution or sale of this package, in whole or part, via any medium is strictly prohibited

-Copyright (C) 2021 Simon Hamp - All Rights Reserved
+Copyright © 2021 Simon Hamp - All Rights Reserved